March 10th, 2021

 For many of us, the words “winter” and “gardening” don’t really go together.
 Folks in the southern United States can grow things year-round; the rest of us, however, spend our winter poring over seed catalogs and anxiously waiting for spring while staring out the window at yet another foot of snow.

 Winter gardening, however, can be a thing regardless of where you live or how much snow you have.
+Learning how to grow edibles in the winter months is even more critical for surviving a food shortage.
 It just requires a bit more preparation and a few extra supplies.
 Here are some ideas for a winter garden that can help sustain you in cold weather.

 Perhaps one of the most obvious answers to snow outside is planting inside.
 If you have a few critical supplies, you can grow anything from your garden inside your home — yes, even those big, fat tomatoes of which you’re so fond.
 It’s basically container gardening in your home, and with a little work you can have all sorts of veggies and even herbs.